top of page

 Well that depends on whether you're just dipping your toe in the water or committing yourself on the journey to becoming a competent ropes climber.

-For those just dipping their toes in, there are taster sessions or Introduction to Climbing sessions.
+For those just dipping their toes in, there are taster sessions.
 These sessions typically last 75 to 90 minutes and you will experience the different aspects of indoor climbing i.e. bouldering, roped climbing and maybe how to use the auto belays.
 All of course under the watchful eye of an experienced instructor.

 What equipment do I need?